starrylumi/starrylumi/README.md

 ⋅˚₊‧.୨please note that i am a **MINOR**. stop whispering me random and freaky ahh things that i do NOT need to know of. it's simply annoying, and i don't want to deal w yr crap.୧‧₊˚⋅

-⋆｡‧˚ʚ๋heh.., if i hv dnt/dni in my name, it means i don't want to be bothered/int w anyone, and that i'm in a bad mood or upset. i do **NOT** hv a touch trigger w pixels. don't start randomly assuming things omfg.ɞ˚‧｡⋆

 ༄˖°ʚଓ˚no, you're **NOT** allowed to copy or take inspo anything on my page, things in my links and skins all of a sudden. at the least ask, but i'll probs say no.୭.⁺₊✧

 ✦